 No further action is required.
 From now on, all incoming and outgoing messages will be encrypted automatically, although the messages that already exist will not be affected.

 Where can I obtain my PGP key?

-When mailbox.org Guard gets enabled, a pair of PGP keys will be created for you, and the public key part can be downloaded as follows:
+When mailbox.org Guard is being enabled, a pair of PGP keys will be created for you, and the public key can be downloaded following these steps:

 Figure 2: How to use an encrypted inbox with existing keys

 In the mailbox.org menu, select "Security | mailbox.org Guard" (5).

 Scroll down to the bottom of the page and click on the button "Your keys" (6).